Mindanao: Fifth Republic (1986–present)

 In May 2017, President Rodrigo Duterte declared martial law on the entire island group of Mindanao following the Marawi siege by the Maute terrorist group.
 More than 180,000 people were forced to evacuate Marawi City.
 Around 165 security forces and 47 residents were confirmed killed in the battle, although Marawi residents believe the number of civilians killed was far higher.
 The official death toll in the five-month conflict is 1,109, most of which were members of a militant alliance which drew fighters from radical factions of domestic Islamist groups.

 In 2019, the Bangsamoro Autonomous Region in Muslim Mindanao was established, replacing the former ARMM.

 In 2024, former President Rodrigo Duterte called for Mindanao to secede from the Philippines, reviving the movement started by congressman Pantaleon Alvarez.
+Secession calls resurfaced just before 2026, as proposed by some personalities in Cagayan de Oro; the inclusion of Palawan in the map planned by these individuals for submission to the United Nations Special Committee on Decolonization was denounced by Palawan officials the next month.